-Intractable epilepsy is a term that describes epilepsy that’s uncontrolled even after appropriate treatment with at least two antiepileptic drugs.
+“I have intractable epilepsy,” shared one MyEpilepsyTeam member.
+“Meds since age 13, and two neurosurgeries later, still having seizures at age 59.”
+Intractable epilepsy refers to epilepsy that remains uncontrolled despite appropriate treatment with at least two antiepileptic drugs.
 You may have also heard intractable epilepsy referred to as uncontrolled, drug-resistant, or refractory epilepsy.

-If you or your child has intractable epilepsy, you may not know when the next seizure will happen.
-Intractable epilepsy can be difficult — but not impossible — to treat.
-Continue reading to learn more about intractable epilepsy and how it’s managed and treated.
+If you or your child has intractable epilepsy, it can be hard to predict when the next seizure will happen.
+While intractable epilepsy can be difficult to treat, it’s not always impossible.
+Keep reading to learn more about intractable epilepsy and how it’s managed and treated.

 People with intractable epilepsy can experience uncontrolled seizure symptoms, such as:

-The hallmark of intractable epilepsy is that medications can’t control the frequency or severity of seizures.
+The main sign of intractable epilepsy is that medications can’t control how often seizures occur, or how severe they can be.

-Intractable epilepsy isn’t a specific seizure disorder, so it’s difficult to predict who’ll have it.
-However, it’s more likely to appear in certain groups.
-Studies have found that intractable epilepsy is more likely to develop in children who develop epilepsy before age 2 years or have the following factors:
+Intractable epilepsy isn’t a specific seizure disorder, which makes it difficult to predict who’ll have it.
+However, it’s more common in certain groups.
+Studies show that children who develop epilepsy before age 2 are at a higher risk of intractable epilepsy, especially if they have the following risk factors:

-In contrast, studies show that people with idiopathic epilepsy have a lower risk of intractable epilepsy.
-Idiopathic epilepsy is a subtype of general epilepsy that includes childhood and juvenile absence epilepsy, juvenile myoclonic epilepsy, and generalized tonic-clonic seizures.
+In contrast, studies show that people with genetic generalized epilepsy (GGE) have a lower risk of intractable epilepsy.
+GGE is a subtype of general epilepsy that includes conditions like childhood and juvenile absence epilepsy, juvenile myoclonic epilepsy, and epilepsy with generalized tonic-clonic seizures alone (EGTCS).

-Since intractable epilepsy is not a defined type of epilepsy, the seizures may look different from person to person.
+Because intractable epilepsy isn’t a specific type of epilepsy, the seizures can look different from person to person.
 There are two main types of seizures — generalized and focal seizures (also known as partial seizures).
-A generalized seizure simultaneously affects both brain hemispheres from the beginning.
-A focal seizure starts in a specific part of the brain but can spread to a larger area, becoming generalized.

 People with focal seizures may be more likely to develop intractable epilepsy than people with generalized seizures.

-Intractable epilepsy is diagnosed using tests similar to those for diagnosing other forms of epilepsy, such as MRI scans and electroencephalograms (EEGs).
-You may see an epilepsy specialist called an epileptologist or a neurologist.
+Intractable epilepsy is diagnosed using tests similar to those used for diagnosing other forms of epilepsy, such as MRI scans and electroencephalograms (EEGs).
+You may see an epilepsy specialist called an epileptologist or a neurologist at an epilepsy center.

 Your doctor may ask questions to find out why your medication isn’t working.
-For example, it might be interacting with other medications, or you might be using the wrong drug, taking the wrong dose, or missing doses.
-Other possible reasons for inadequate treatment include exposure to seizure triggers such as flashing lights, illness, lack of sleep, and increased stress.
+For example, your medication might be interacting with other medications, or you might be using the wrong drug, taking the wrong dose, or not taking it regularly.
+Other reasons for inadequate treatment might include exposure to seizure triggers such as flashing lights, illness, lack of sleep, or increased stress.

 You may need to try several medications before your doctor diagnoses you with intractable epilepsy.
 A MyEpilepsyTeam member described their experience: “I have tried eight or nine medications and was only able to tolerate three of them without terrible side effects, and those have not been able to control my seizures.”